Talk about English

 !Note - *if the sink is in the kitchen - it's a sink, but if it's in the bathroom it's a basin.

 Do you know any more?
-Let me know on the forum.
+Let us know:-

 Click here for a collection of common mistakes and their explanation.